 Through its technical cooperation (TC) programme, the IAEA is carrying out projects to improve soil and water management in more than 20 countries around the world.
 Projects range from ensuring sustainable increases in crop production in Afghanistan to improving irrigation in Ecuador, from sustaining soil fertility in Mozambique to developing biosaline agriculture in Qatar, and from using environmental radionuclides as indicators of land degradation in Latin American, Caribbean and Antarctic ecosystems to developing soil conservation strategies for improved soil health in Tajikistan.

 The IAEA is working with numerous soil research organizations through the technical cooperation programme.
-Click here for a list of organizations in Africa, Asia and the Pacific, Europe and Latin America.
+Click here for a list of organizations in Africa, Asia and the Pacific, and Latin America.

 |The second Global Soil Week took place from 27 – 31 October 2013 in Berlin, Germany.
 The IAEA participates in the Global Soil Week in support of soil science knowledge transfer and promoting the agenda of sustainable land management globally.